Airplay: Dixie Chicks' radio boycott

 The popularity of the Dixie Chicks was impacted by radio airplay in America.
-In March 2003, the Dixie Chicks were number one on the Country and Adult Contemporary radio airplay charts, as published in the ‘Radio and Records’ trade journal.
-However, the band's presence on the charts dropped rapidly when lead singer Natalie Maines told the audience of a London nightclub, "Just so you know, we’re ashamed the president of the United States is from Texas".
+In March 2003, the Dixie Chicks were number one on the Country and Adult Contemporary radio airplay charts, as published in the 'Radio and Records' trade journal.
+However, the band's presence on the charts dropped rapidly when lead singer Natalie Maines told the audience of a London nightclub, "Just so you know, we're ashamed the president of the United States is from Texas".
 Following this, the Associated Press noted that radio stations had begun blacklisting the Dixie Chicks in response to the comment.
-As a result, the Dixie Chicks’ total airplay across America dropped to one-fifth of what it was before the controversy, with their album no longer appearing on the charts.
+As a result, the Dixie Chicks' total airplay across America dropped to one-fifth of what it was before the controversy, with their album no longer appearing on the charts.
 The radio response to the statement was accused of corporate censorship, attributing the blacklisting as evidence of politically mobilising right-wing social movements.
 The controversy and response demonstrate the impact of airplay on an artist's popularity.

 Pay-to-play

 Record companies and artists can pay for airplay from radio stations.
 Pay-to-play is a common practice utilised by the record industry to pass money or goods to influence airplay.
-The transactions are directed through intermediaries ("indies") who are independent promotes for the record labels or artists.
+The transactions are directed through intermediaries ("indies") who are independent promoters for the record labels or artists.
 Relationships are formed by promoters with radio stations to enable pay-to-play transactions, which may not include the direct transfer of funds or goods to conceal the nature of the deal.
 After developing a relationship, a promoter may engage in calls with the radio station to request their record is treated favourably.
 Requesting a record to be played is an unlikely favour to ask without an established relationship.
 Informal relationships are formed between indies and stations to avoid payola, which is the illegal practice in U.S. law of paying a radio station for airplay without the station disclosing this information.
 Paying radio stations for airplay is a historical phenomenon.
 In the 1960s, it was a common practice for record companies to bribe radio station employees to increase a song's airplay.
 In 1934, U.S. Congress passed the Communications Act, which forbids radio stations from taking payment to air certain content unless the broadcast was commercial.
 However, the act did not restrict independent disc jockeys from taking payments in exchange for airplay.
 As a result, record labels would approach disc jockeys instead of directly contacting the radio stations.
 In 1960, the U.S. Congress amended the act to include the provision of illegal bribes for airplay, which became known as payola.
 In this pay-to-play model, airplay becomes similar to advertising and can be subject to scandal.